dodyw/indexu7/remote_api_module/readme.txt

 3) Use client script as starting point to develop client script
 4) To secure the installation, remove /api/client folder.

+See the client script example for more detail.

 If you need other API functions, feel free to contact me at dodyrw@gmail.com